surlabs/assStackQuestion/README.md

 ## Installation & Update

 ### Software Requirements
-STACK requires [PHP](https://php.net) version 7.4 to work properly on your ILIAS platform
+STACK requires [PHP](https://php.net) version 7.4 to work properly on your ILIAS 7 platform

 STACK requires the [mbstring](https://www.php.net/manual/en/book.mbstring.php) PHP library to run properly, this library is by default included in ILIAS, but please ensure your installation includes that library on the composer.json dependencies.

 STACK requires [Maxima](https://maxima.sourceforge.io/), an Open-Source Computer Algebra System to work.
 Ensure you have Maxima instance installed on the web server running your ILIAS installation, or you have a Maxima Pool / Goemaxima connection before installing this plugin in your platform.
 * If you are using a local Maxima Installation, ensure it is at least Maxima **5.44**
-* If you are using MaximaPool or GoeMaxima, the expected compiled version is **2023121100**
+* If you are using MaximaPool or GoeMaxima, the currently expected compiled version is **2023121100**

 STACK requires [GNUPlot](https://www.gnuplot.info), which is used by Maxima to generate graphical plots of functions etc. It is freely available and part of most Linux distrubutions.
 GNUplot needs to be installed on the web server